tomoyanonymous/matsuuratomoyacom-web/content/contact/callforjob/index.en.md

 - Matsuura Tomoya is now looking for job gigs for 2019

-- I'm good at programming with Cycling'74 Max, openFrameworks & etc, especially in digtal signal processing and acoustic theory
+- I'm good at programming with Cycling'74 Max, openFrameworks & etc, especially in digital signal processing and acoustic theory
 - My characteristic is that I can manage from a system engineering for sound equipments to compositions comprehensively, rather than an ordinary programmer.

 - I'm considering to work as freelancer but I can accept offers for a permanent job position depending on its treatment.